HanKruiger/hankruiger.com/content/now.md

 *I am looking for new job opportunities.
 I hope to find a developer / data analysis position at an organisation that is relevant to society.*

 ## Reading
-I'm reading *Gratis Geld Voor Iedereen*, a book about universal basic income by Rutger Bregman.
+I'm reading *Gratis Geld voor Iedereen*, a book about universal basic income by Rutger Bregman.

 ## Side projects
 * I'm creating a multiplayer HTML5 RPG video game with my own engine.
 Follow my progress [here](https://t.me/hangamelog).